 Jane’s public engagement activities are varied and include acting as a consultant to publishers, and to organisations such as the Economic and Social Research Council and the Labour Party.
 Jane also advises print and broadcast media journalists, and has appeared on BBC Radio Four’s Women’s Hour, and other shows.

-In 2012-13, Dr Pilcher initiated the public engagement project A Social Science of the World in 100 Objects, based at the University of Leicester’s College of Social Sciences.
+In 2012-13, Dr Pilcher initiated the public engagement project Social Worlds in 100 Objects, based at the University of Leicester’s College of Social Sciences.
 You can listen to a podcast of Jane talking about the project here.